 The Douay project is partly covered by both airborne magnetic and EM surveys that provide a solid basis for interpretation of stratigraphic and structural trends, as well as the potential for detection of gold and base metal mineralization associated with conductive and magnetic features.
 IP technology has progressed significantly since the 1990s when most of the previous IP surveys were completed on the Douay property.
 Modern IP technologies allow much greater depth penetration than historical surveys were capable of.
-The currently producing Vezza gold mine is located approximately 20km to the east of the IP grid and the Company is hopeful that today's improved IP technology will detect one or more sulphide systems that could lead the Company's technical team toward new Vezza-type gold discoveries or other discoveries in the 2019 survey.
+The currently producing Vezza gold mine is located approximately 20km to the east of the IP grid and the Company believes that the results of the 40 line-km winter 2019 IP survey east of the resource area are permissive of Vezza-type gold targets.
 Given the considerable land package we are dedicated to employing a discovery model on multiple fronts to build value for shareholders on a cost-effective basis and our geophysical program is part of this plan.

-The 2019 survey included 400 metre spaced lines covering a total of approximately 40 line-km over a very sparsely drilled 15km2 area (Figure 4).
-The IP survey was completed using Abitibi Geophysique's OreVision technology.
-Data inversions have been completed with both interpretations and reporting pending.
+The 2019 IP survey included 400 metre spaced lines covering a total of approximately 40 line-km over a very sparsely drilled 15km2 area (Figure 4).
+The IP survey was completed using Abitibi Geophysique's OreVision technology with an interpreted depth penetration of about 400 metres.
+Data inversions, interpretations and reports have been completed.
+The significance of the anomalies defined (Figure 4) can be placed in context, given the existence of several test lines performed in 2013 using the same methodology by the same company over part of the Porphyry Zone.

-Management's Discussion and Analysis Three months ended March 31, 2019
+Management's Discussion and Analysis Three and Six months ended June 30, 2019